shopware5/devdocs/source/developers-guide/plugin-configuration/index.md

 menu_title: Plugin configuration
 menu_order: 70
 ---
-This document will give you a brief introduction about how to set configuration options for legacy plugins, which parameters are available and how to use them.
-By using the [new plugin system](/developers-guide/plugin-system) (since 5.2) the following code examples are __deprecated__.
-With the new plugin system all configurations can be done with help of `config.xml` file resulting in the examples shown here.
+This document will give you a brief introduction about how to set configuration options for plugins, which parameters are available and how to use them.
+All configurations is done with help of the `config.xml` file resulting in the examples shown here.

 <div class="toc-list"></div>